labuladong/fucking-algorithm/interview/Print_PrimeNumbers.md

 // Because 2,3,5,7 is prime numbers
 ```

-How would you progrma this function?
+How would you program this function?
 I think you maybe write like this:

 ```java
 int countPrimes(int n) {